What Credit Score Do I Need to Get a Credit Card?

 If you’re closer to the bad credit end of the credit spectrum, you may not get approved for a regular unsecured credit card, and you may want to consider applying for a secured card, which requires a deposit in case you don’t pay your bill.
-If you can’t get approved for unsecured cards designed for fair or average credit, cards like the Discover it Secured (Review) and Capital One Secured Mastercard (Review) may make sense as a place to start building credit, then you could graduate to an unsecured card later.
+If you can’t get approved for unsecured cards designed for fair or average credit, cards like the Discover it® Secured (Review) and the Capital One Platinum Secured Credit Card (Review) may make sense as a place to start building credit, then you could graduate to an unsecured card later.

 Retail store cards tend to have worse terms that cards issued by big banks or credit unions, but sometimes they have lower approval requirements, so a store credit card may be another option for you to start building credit if you can’t get approved for other cards.
 Just make sure you’re paying your bills on time and in full every month.

-You may be in this category if you have some significant negative items on your credit reports, like collection accounts, bankruptcies, tax liens, or lots of recent late payments.
+You may be in this category if you have some significant negative information on your credit reports, like collection accounts, bankruptcies, or lots of recent late payments.

-Having bad credit history can affect you in many ways, so your goal at this level is probably to re-build your credit so you can qualify for better cards and better loan terms in the future.
+A poor credit profile can affect you in many ways, so your goal at this level is probably to re-build your credit so you can qualify for better cards and better loan terms in the future.

 At this level, banks may see you as a credit risk, or someone who might not pay off debt.
 You’ll likely need to start with a secured credit card or other credit card for people with bad credit.
-Secured cards require that you pay a deposit, which the bank holds on to in case you don’t pay your bill.
+Secured cards require that you pay a security deposit, which the bank holds on to in case you don’t pay your bill.
 Even though there’s a deposit, you can still get denied for secured credit cards.
 See our picks for best secured cards here.

-There are also several unsecured credit cards designed for people with bad credit, but read the visitor reviews before you apply — some of these cards have bad customer service and bad terms.
+There are also several unsecured credit card offers designed for people with bad credit, but read the reviews before you apply — some of these cards have bad customer service and bad terms.